Rosalind Franklin: Nobel Prize

 In 1962 the Nobel Prize was subsequently awarded to Crick, Watson, and Wilkins.
-Nobel rules prohibit posthumous nominations or splitting of Prizes more than three ways.
+The Nobel Prize rules in effect at the time (and until 1974) dictated that a Nobel Prize could not be awarded posthumously unless the nomination had been made for a then-alive candidate before 1 February of the award year.
+Franklin died a few years before 1962, when the discovery of the structure of DNA was recognised by the Nobel committee.
 The award was for their body of work on nucleic acids and not exclusively for the discovery of the structure of DNA.
 By the time of the award Wilkins had been working on the structure of DNA for more than 10 years, and had done much to confirm the Watson–Crick model.
 Crick had been working on the genetic code at Cambridge and Watson had worked on RNA for some years.
 Watson has suggested that ideally Wilkins and Franklin would have been awarded the Nobel Prize in Chemistry.
 Pauling, who received the Nobel Peace Prize that year, believed and earlier warned the Nobel Committee in 1960 that "it might well be premature to make an award of a Prize to Watson and Crick, because of existing uncertainty about the detailed structure of nucleic acid.
 I myself feel that it is likely that the general nature of the Watson-Crick structure is correct, but that there is doubt about details."
 He was partly right as an alternative of Watson-Crick base pairing, called the Hoogsteen base pairing that can form triple DNA strand, was discovered by Karst Hoogsteen in 1963.